stappersg/vBook/src/get-started/config-file-struct.md

 }
 ```

-> Note that, if the `fallback.vsl` script is not present in the rule folder, vSMTP loads the previous 'deny transaction' rule by default.
+> Note that, if the root `incoming.vsl` script is not present in the rule folder, vSMTP loads the previous 'deny transaction' rule by default.

 Lets create rules for the `doe-family.com` domain.